-This is especially true with products that go into your body such as fat-burning supplements.
+This is especially true with products that go into your body such as Lipozene; a fat-burning supplements.
 Fat-burners are the subject of heated discussions among medical experts, fitness communities, and the general public.
 Some see them as pure bogus, but others swear by them.
 So, do these magic* pills actually work?

 What Are Fat Burners?

 Fat burners or fat-burning supplements are a class of dietary supplements, usually in pill form, is designed to enhance* your body’s ability to burn fat.
 They belong to the more general group of weight-loss supplements, and the main difference between these products is in their mechanisms of action.

 As explained in an article from the International Journal of Sports Nutrition and Exercise Metabolism, all weight-loss supplements fall into four groups depending on their action: products that block the absorption of fat or carbs, stimulants that increase* thermogenesis, products that suppress* appetite, and products that change the metabolism.

 And while all this sounds impressive and promising, the same article states that there is really no scientific evidence that any one of these supplements can produce significant weight loss*, meaning weight loss* of more than 4 pounds.

 More about Fat Burners!!

 Most fat burners work by boosting thermogenesis which is your body’s heat production.
 When your body produces heat, it needs to spend calories.
 So, the more heat your body produces, the more calories you spend.
 Fat burners help increase* thermogenesis by working as stimulants.
 Examples of popular stimulants in fat burners include caffeine, pyruvate, and carnitine.